gmg00/progetto_cmep/docs/index.rst

-..
-Progetto CMEP documentation master file, created by sphinx-quickstart on Tue Aug 29 23:36:34 2023.
+.. progetto_cmep documentation master file, created by sphinx-quickstart on Mon Sep 11 10:59:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Progetto CMEP's documentation!
+Welcome to progetto_cmep's documentation!
 =========================================

 .. toctree::